 - Ensure employees who work mainly from home have some space at the office so that they feel part of the team.

-Have a question for Mandy?
-Ask or leave a comment below!
+Have a question for Mandy or want to leave a comment?